 ~Life is a Dance~

-To send flowers to the family or plant a tree in memory of Elmer Raymond Farmer, please visit our floral store.
+To send flowers to Elmer's family, please visit our floral store.